fdevops22/sample-repository/README.md

 # sample-repository
-this is my first github repository
+This is my first github repository.
+This is a sample repository.
+We have edited the README file.